 Pilgrimage Berlin – Wilsnack

 Berlin – Wilsnack pilgrimage route has existed since the 14th century.
 It connects the Marienkirche in Berlin with the Wunderblutkirche St. Nikolai in Wilsnack.
 The path is ~130 km long and is marked with an orange arrow and three circled crosses by it.
 It is recommended to walk from Berlin to Wilsnack as the route is signed only in this direction.
 The route is recommended to walk in 7 stages: Berlin – Hennigsdorf-Bötzow – Linum – Garz – Wusterhausen – Kyritz – Görike – Bad Wilsnack.
-The fun part of this pilgrimage is that you can get a pilgrim’s passport from the Ways to Wilsnack website (just need to pay a postage).
+The fun part of this pilgrimage is that you can get a pilgrim’s passport from the Ways to Wilsnack website (just need to pay postage).
 The same page has a downloadable accommodation list and provides information about stages, maps, and places of interest (in German).
-Also check the ST. JAKOBUS SOCIETY BERLIN-BRANDENBURG website (in German) for a first-hand experience of walking a part of it.
+Also, check the ST. JAKOBUS SOCIETY BERLIN-BRANDENBURG website (in German) and my personal one-day pilgrimage from Hennigsdorf to Bötzow report for a first-hand experience of walking a part of it.

 St. Ann’s Path

 St. Ann’s Path is another pilgrimage opportunity easily reachable from Berlin.
 It is a ~22 km circular day walk that starts and ends in Heiligengrabe.
 For more information visit the official Alt-Krüssower church website (in German) and here you find a brochure with a map.